Pukkwan campaign: Rebellion in Hamgyong

 At the time, residents of Hamgyong faced systemic discrimination by the central Joseon government, leading to widespread resentment.
-The discontent intensified when Prince Imhae and Sunhwa, dispatched to recruit royal soldiers, engaged in lootin and exploitation of local resources such as clothes, foods, and other necessities.
+The discontent intensified when Prince Imhae and Sunhwa, dispatched to recruit royal soldiers, engaged in looting and exploitation of local resources such as clothes, foods, and other necessities.
 The civilians in Hamgyeong at times surrendered to the Japanese and either killed or captured officials of the Joseon government, subsequently handing them over to the Japanese army.

 When Katō's forces advanced to Hoeryong, Kuk Kyŏngin, based in Hoeryeong, initiated a revolt and defected to the Japanese side, along with Chŏng Malsu of Myongchon and Kuk Sep'il of Kyongsong.
 On 23rd day, 7th month of 1592, Kuk Kyŏngin handed over to Katō's forces the two royal princes who had sought refuge in Hoeryong, along with their servants and family members.
 In return, Katō granted Kuk Kyŏngin the authority to govern Hoeryong and conferred control over Kyongsong upon Kuk Sep'il.
 Following these appointments, Katō withdrew his main force and established a military presence in Anbyon.

 Seeking to consolidate direct control over the region southern corridor of Kilju, Katō stationed eight commanders—among them Katō Umanojō and Katō Seibei—in Kilju.
 He further deployed troops across critical locations along the route from Kilju to Anbyon, thereby reinforcing Japanese strategic dominance in the region.